crahteam/hedel-rs/README.md

 # Ideology

-hedel isn't exactly a tree structure.
+Hedel isn't exactly a tree structure.

 - `NodeList` is a wrap around its first node.
 There isn't any root.
 This allows for sibling nodes at the root-level.
   `NodeList` also dereferences to its firt node letting you call `Node`'s methods.
 - `Node` is a pointer to its content and other pointers to allow navigation.
 Those pointers are:
   `parent`, `child`, `prev` and `next`, where child is a pointer to its first child.
-- Support for node generation using macros: you can use node!(1) and nest how many nodes as you want.
+- Support for node generation using macros: you can use node!(1) and nest how many nodes you want.

 # Features